socrata/arcs/README.md

 python setup.py test
 ```

-## Parsing Nginx logs for query data
+## Parsing server logs for query data

-Use the following command to parse Nginx logs for Catalog queries and to output
+Use the following command to parse server logs for Catalog queries and to output
 them as JSON.
 Run this from the arcs directory.
-TODO: make this happen
-periodically and automatically.
-Set the dirname variable to the path to a
+Set the dirname variable to the
-directory of gzipped Nginx logs (as downloaded from one of our front-end load
-balancers).
+path to a directory of gzipped server logs.

 ```sh
 dirname=~/Data/query_analysis/2015-08-10.logs